w3c/wai-website/pages/about/groups/ig.md

 When emailing the Discussion List:

 * Use a Subject line that describes the topic well.
-* If you change topics, change the Subject line to include both the new and old topics, as follows: '[New Topic] was: [Old Topic]’.
+* If you change topics, change the Subject line to include both the new and old topics, as follows:  ‘[New Topic] was: [Old Topic]’.

 ##### Code of conduct for discussions

-Make sure your email is related to web accessibility and is appropriate for the WAI Interest Group.
-Your message should contribute to a **comfortable, constructive exchange of ideas** to advance web accessibility.
+Make sure your email is related to digital accessibility and is appropriate for the WAI Interest Group.
+Your message should contribute to a **comfortable, constructive exchange of ideas** to advance digital accessibility.

-* If you have questions about whether a message is appropriate for the Discussion List, [email the W3C Staff Contact on the WAI Interest Group leadership team](https://www.w3.org/groups/ig/wai/).
+* If you have questions about whether a message is appropriate for the Discussion List, email the [W3C Staff Contact on the WAI Interest Group leadership team](https://www.w3.org/groups/ig/wai/).
 * No soliciting.
 * Be respectful, positive and open to different perspectives.
 * Focus on ideas, not  people &mdash; avoid personal attacks.